 Never meant to be a big volume car, Toyota did not build the Sports 800 itself.
 Instead, it contracted out production to Kanto Auto Works in Yokosuka.
 Production began in the spring of 1965, and the car was cheap at just ¥595,000 – but your lifestyle had to suit a tiny two-seater.

 Just 3,131 Sports 800s were built at Kanto into the fall of 1969, and almost all of them were right-hand-drive cars meant to stay in Japan.
 The car was also built in left hand drive for Okinawa’s American customers, and 40 left hookers were shipped to the USA in 1965 for test marketing.

-American dealers didn’t think there was much potential in the tiny car and turned it down, despite Datsun’s increasing success with the Fairlady-derived 1600 roadster.
-Amazingly, Toyota let them sell off the 40 cars rather than ship them back to Japan, something regulations would have prohibited by 1968.
+American dealers didn’t think there was much potential in the tiny car and turned it down, despite Datsun’s increasing success with the Fairlady 1600 roadster.
+Amazingly, Toyota let them sell off the 40 cars to the pubic rather than ship them back to Japan, something regulations would have prohibited by 1968.

 In 1966-67, Toyota took the car racing in Japan, in the latter year alongside its big brother the 2000GT.
 Because the tiny, aero-optimized car could return 73 mpg, it proved a capable endurance racer.
 Good performances at the Fuji 24 hour and other races didn’t seem to generate consumer interest.